manhhoang/Programming-Is-Awesome/README.md

 - [MIT KDC](https://web.mit.edu/kerberos/krb5-devel/doc/admin/install_kdc.html) - Kerberos is a network authentication protocol.
 It is designed to provide strong authentication for client/server applications by using secret-key cryptography.
 - [OpenLDAP](http://www.openldap.org/) - OpenLDAP Software is an open source implementation of the Lightweight Directory Access Protocol.
 - [Active Directory](https://en.wikipedia.org/wiki/Active_Directory) - Active Directory (AD) is a directory service that Microsoft developed for Windows domain networks.

+## Web Frameworks
+- [ReactJS](https://facebook.github.io/react/) - Declarative.
+React makes it painless to create interactive UIs.
+Design simple views for each state in your application.
+- [AngularJS](https://angularjs.org/) - AngularJS is what HTML would have been, had it been designed for building web-apps.
+Declarative templates with data-binding, MVW, MVVM, MVC.

 ## Mobile Frameworks
 - [Xamarin](https://www.xamarin.com/) - Xamarin's mobile application development platform with native user interfaces enables sharing of code across all platforms with a single C# codebase.